Accessibility Reports and Plans

 Accommodations for students with identified special education needs often include access to assistive technology through Special Equipment Amount (SEA) claims.

-The Ministry of Education approved over 1,200 SEA claims for the purchase of assistive technology for students with special needs during the 2022-2023 school year.
+The Ministry of Education approved over 1,500 SEA claims for the purchase of assistive technology for students with special needs during the 2023-2024 school year.
+Another 1,200 devices were updated/refreshed.

 Hearing Assistive Technology